 Consider Christmas, which is celebrated by many as the birthday of Jesus Christ.
 Shopkeepers of all religions look forward to Christmas, for it is a time when they can make much profit.
 It is a commercial festival, not a spiritual one.
 Millions of rupees are spent on Christmas cards and gifts.
-Sales of alcoholic drinks go up at this time.
-And the traffic police around the world are kept on their toes, for there are never so many accidents on the roads as during the Christmas season.
-More people go to hell through road accidents at this time, than at any other time of the year.
+Sales of alcoholic drinks also go up at this time.

 Let us look at God's Word first of all.
-The Bible tells us that there were shepherds with their sheep out in the fields of Judea, on the night that Jesus was born in Bethlehem.
-The shepherds in Palestine did not keep their flocks out in the open fields at night after October and until February - the weather being both rainy and cold.
+The Bible tells us that there were shepherds with their sheep out in the fields of Judea, on the night that Jesus was born in Bethlehem (Luke 2:7-14).
+The shepherds in Palestine did not keep their flocks out in the open fields at night after October and until February - the weather being both rainy and cold during those months.
 So the real Jesus must have been born sometime between March and September.
-December 25 then must be the birthday of another 'Jesus' that has been foisted on an unsuspecting Christendom by Satan!
+December 25 then must be the birthday of another 'Jesus' that has been foisted on an unsuspecting Christendom by unconverted men!

 How then did Christmas and Easter make their entry into Christendom?
-The answer is: in the same way that infant baptism, priestcraft and a host of other human traditions have made their entry - by the subtle working of Satan.
+The answer is: In the same way that infant baptism, tithing, priestcraft and many other human traditions and old covenant practices, have made their entry - by the subtle working of Satan.